 The first step in diagnosing amyloidosis should be blood and urine tests to look for abnormal proteins.

-Other tests depend on your symptoms and what organ may be affected.
+Other tests depend on your symptoms and the organ that may be affected.
 Some tests include:

 - Abdominal ultrasound to check the liver and spleen